cjoster/certtools/workshop/CH03-PEM-and-DER/README.md

 and keys were distributed in.

 So why PEM?
 PEM has a couple of advantages, in particular, it's plain text, so they can be freely emailed.
-Being plain text, you can concatinate a certificate and the corresponding key into the same file and most libraries can understand this.
-It also allows for concatonation of multiple certicates either as a *bundle* or a *chain* for their various purposes.
+Being plain text, you can concatenate a certificate and the corresponding key into the same file and most libraries can understand this.
+It also allows for concatenation of multiple certificates either as a *bundle* or a *chain* for their various purposes.
 Particularly, PEM format allows for encrypting private keys with a symmetric password-based encryption key.